Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

-Now that we have learned the respective graph structure for each constituent component in an offline fashion, as described in Section~\ref{sec:decomposition}, we proceed with the spatio-temporal forecasting step.
-The overall architecture of the proposed forecasting model is illustrated in Fig.~\ref{fig:Overal}.
-The input of the model is a sample of fixed-length historical values.
-These historical values include date and time features, along with a number of variates that we would like to predict.
+After constructing a graph for each time-series component in an offline fashion, we proceed with spatio-temporal forecasting.
+The architecture of the proposed forecasting model, DST, is shown in Figure~\ref{fig:Overal}.
+The model's input is a sample of fixed-length historical values, $X^{t,l}$, and the corresponding date-time values, denoted as $X_\text{time}$.